Skip to main content

 Logging a craving in the moment does something counterintuitive: it creates a small distance between the urge and the response.
 That distance is often enough to interrupt the automatic chain.

 Over time, the log reveals patterns.
-Not "I'm weak in the afternoons," but "I consistently struggle between 3 and 4 PM on weekdays when I've been at my desk for two hours."
+Not "I am weak in the afternoons," but "I consistently struggle between 3 and 4 PM on weekdays when I have been at my desk for two hours."
 Named, specific patterns are problems you can prepare for.
 Tracking cravings and triggers is the foundation of pattern awareness, and pattern awareness is what makes craving management proactive rather than reactive.

 Positive reinforcement and milestone recognition